liberland/Constitution/Liberland-constitution.md

   * **§III.3(1)** Any Assembly Representative may be recalled by the Citizens with a simple majority vote in a referendum called by 5% of all Citizens.
   * **§III.3(2)** Should any Assembly Representative step down, the Supplementary Election shall be held within thirty days.
   * **§III.3(3)** No vote whatsoever shall take place unless all Assembly Representative are sworn in and eligible to participate.
-* **§III.4.** One-fourth of the overall number of all Assembly Representatives shall have the right to propose a resolution dissolving the Assembly.
+* **§III.4.** One-fourth of the overall number of Assembly Representatives shall have the right to propose a resolution dissolving the Assembly.
   * **§III.4(1)** The resolution shall be passed with a majority of two-thirds of all Assembly Representatives.
   * **§III.4(2)** Should the Assembly be dissolved, the General Election shall be held within ninety days.
-* **§III.5.** The Assembly shall elect the Assembly Speaker with a simple majority vote of the overall number of all Assembly Representatives.
+* **§III.5.** The Assembly shall elect the Assembly Speaker with a simple majority vote of the overall number of Assembly Representatives.
   * **§III.5(1)** The Assembly Speaker shall chair the business of the Assembly.
   * **§III.5(2)** The Assembly Speaker shall head the Bureau of the Assembly.
 * **§III.6.** The business of the Assembly shall be administered by the Bureau of the Assembly of the Free Republic of Liberland.